Math Placement Test Guide

 The last category, functions and trigonometry, presents questions about polynomial, algebraic, exponential, logarithmic, and trigonometric functions.
 Twenty five questions are asked.

-Your test scores and information you provide when taking the tests will only be provided to Notre Dame de Namur University, to the College Board, and to the state to meet state information requirements.
-The information may be used for counseling, advisement and placement purposes and may be used to document whether or not you have met state testing requirements.
+Your test scores and information you provide when taking the tests will only be provided to Notre Dame de Namur University, and to the College Board.
+The information may be used for counseling, advisement and placement purposes.
 It may also be used by the College Board for research and training purposes.
 Your test information will not be disclosed for any other purpose without your permission.
 If you have any questions about confidentiality, please see your Test Administrator.